marrub--/Lithium/readme.md

 # Licensing

-All of the content and source code in this project is copyrighted unless otherwise stated.
+All of the content and source code in this project is copyright © 2016-2019 Alison Sanderson unless otherwise stated.
 Respect content creators and do not use it elsewhere without permission.
 See `pk7/credits.txt` for more information.

 All DECORATE code in the `pk7/lscripts` folder is public domain as defined by [the CC0 license](http://creativecommons.org/publicdomain/zero/1.0/).

-GDCC's libc is distributed under the LGPL license as detailed in `pk7/copylib.txt`.